MaxSAT Resolution and Subcube Sums: Introduction

 Some recent papers~\cite{LR-AAAI20,LR-SAT,BL-SAT20} study a generalization of the weighted version of MaxRes, under names MaxResE and MaxResSV.
 This system allows negative weights in the intermediate steps, as long as all the clauses have positive weights at the end.
 The system is used for certifying the MaxSAT value in \cite{LR-AAAI20,LR-SAT} and for certifying unsatisfiability in \cite{BL-SAT20}.
-This difference allows the system to be used in slightly different way in these two papers.
+This difference allows the system to be used in a slightly different way in these papers.
 Since the satisfiability of a CNF does not change if we assign arbitrary positive weights to the axioms, \cite{BL-SAT20} allows doing this.
 On the other hand, this is not allowed in \cite{LR-AAAI20,LR-SAT} because this would make the system unsound for MaxSAT.
-With this added power the system in \cite{BL-SAT20} is p-equivalent to another recently defined proof system Circular Resolution \cite{AL19Circular}, and hence also to Sherali--Adams.
+With this added power the system in \cite{BL-SAT20} is p-equivalent to another recently defined proof system called Circular Resolution \cite{AL19Circular}; hence by the results in \cite{AL19Circular}, it is also p-equivalent to Sherali--Adams.
 Though most results in \cite{LR-AAAI20} are for general MaxSAT, there is one result for a special case of MaxSAT where all axioms have infinite weight.
 Because of infinite weights, we get a result similar to that in \cite{BL-SAT20}: the system is p-equivalent to Circular Resolution and Sherali--Adams.
+As can be seen from \cite{BL-SAT20}, the restriction of Circular Resolution where axioms can be used only once is precisely \maxresw; the further restriction of disallowing weakening of axioms is \maxres.

 It is also worth noting that MaxResW appears in~\cite{LR-SAT} as MaxRes with a split rule, or ResS.
 It is shown in \cite{LR-AAAI20,LR-SAT} that for certifying the MaxSAT value (that is, the optimization version), weakening provably adds power to \maxres.
 However, whether weakening adds power when \maxres\ is used only to certify unsatisfiability remains unclear.